TYPO3/Surf/Documentation/CliUsage/Index.rst

       help      Displays help for a command
       list      Lists commands
-      migrate   Migrates old deployment definitions to new Surf version show      Shows all the deployments depending on the directory configuration simulate  Simulates the deployment for the given name
+      migrate   Migrates old deployment definitions to new Surf version rollback  Rollback current to previous release and remove current folder show      Shows all the deployments depending on the directory configuration simulate  Simulates the deployment for the given name